 Citrus Growing Requirements

 None of the citrus tree varieties enjoy wet roots.
 All require excellent drainage and, ideally, sandy loam soil, although citrus can be grown in clay soils if irrigation is managed well.
 While citrus trees tolerate light shade, they will be more productive when grown in full sun.

 Fertilizing citrus trees is important.
 Fertilize young trees with a product that is specifically for citrus trees throughout the growing season.
-Apply the fertilizer in a circle that is 3 feet (just under a meter) across around the tree.
+Apply the fertilizer in a circle that is 3 feet (just under a meter) in diameter around the tree.
 In the third year of the tree’s life, fertilize 4-5 times per year directly under the tree canopy, all the way to the edge or just a bit beyond.

 Citrus Tree Varieties

-As mentioned, citrus is a member of the family Rutaceae, sub family Aurantoideae.
+As mentioned, citrus is a member of the family Rutaceae, subfamily Aurantoideae.
 Citrus is the most economically important genus, but two other genera are included in citriculture, Fortunella and Poncirus.

 Kumquats (Fortunella japonica) are small evergreen trees or shrubs native to southern China that can be grown in subtropical regions.
 Unlike other citrus, kumquats can be eaten in their entirety, including the peel.
-There are four major cultivars: Nagami, Meiwa, Hong Kong and Marumi.
+There are four major cultivars: Nagami, Meiwa, Hong Kong, and Marumi.
 Once classified as citrus, kumquat is now classified under its own genus and named for the man who introduced them to Europe, Robert Fortune.